isdanny/guide.hikr.jp/c/kamakita/index.md

   highest_point: 375m
   lowest_point:
 summary: >
-  A day hike with views of a lake, two waterfalls and a climb up Monomi mountain.
+  A day hike with a lake, two gorgeous waterfalls and a climb up Monomi mountain.
+Except for the top of Monomi-yama, most of the course is relatively easy.
+Recommended for beginners.
 ---

 ## Access ##